KomalChugh/Interrupt-Controller/README.md

 # Interrupt-Controller
-Extension of SimpleRISC simulator to support exceptions
+Extending the design of SimpleRISC simulator to support exceptions and interrupts and provide suitable re-runs and error messages.